walles/theminator/README.md

 # TODO

-- Add a Reset button
 - Generate UI theme
 - Generate matching syntax theme
 - How to add Semantic Highlighting to our theme?
 Sounds easy.
 Any reason not to?
 - Remove Coding Cat references from the docs example
+- Scope our color customizations so we don't overwrite anything the user has done.
+Mind the Reset button.
 - Move into a smaller UI, something like the Tweet Feedback thingy that VSCode comes with maybe.
 - Consider what our command `title` should be in `package.json` for it to be